erikbra/azure-devops-docker-agent/README.md

 ## Running the image
 Use the included `docker-compose.yml` if you wish, and just write `docker-compose up -d`.

-Or, you can use just Docker, and run it manually:
+Or, you can use just Docker, and run it manually.

+(if you need to run sudo, remember to include the `-E` flag to keep environment variables: `sudo -E docker (...)`)

 ```
 docker run -d \